Lite-Sparse Hierarchical Partial Power Processing for Second-Use Battery Energy Storage Systems: Methods and Theory

+\Figure[t!](topskip=0pt, botskip=0pt, midskip=0pt)[width=\linewidth]{Layer1_design.pdf}{ The design flow of the power ratings of Layer 1 converters.
+The expected set of batteries is derived from the Distribution Flattening of the battery supply set.
+We enumerate the interconnections of expected batteries set with Layer 1 converters.
+For every interconnection, the optimal power flow is found using linear programming.
+At the maximum utilization, the converters will have optimal interconnection and power flow.}

-\Figure[t!](topskip=0pt, botskip=0pt, midskip=0pt)[width=\linewidth]{"./Graphics/Layer2.pdf"}{Power flow design for Layer 2 power processing is subsequent to the design of the Layer 1 converter ratings and interconnection.
+\Figure[t!](topskip=0pt, botskip=0pt, midskip=0pt)[width=\linewidth]{Layer2_design.pdf}{Relationship between expected battery utilization and Layer 2 power processing.
+Layer 2 power processing is chosen after the design of the Layer 1 converter ratings and interconnection.
 In the linear programming formulation for power capability, the ratings for the Layer 2 converters are constraints.
-From Monte Carlo trials, the Expected Battery Utilization for the 2-BESS can be obtained. }
+From Monte Carlo trials, the expected battery utilization for the 2-BESS can be obtained. }

-\Figure[t!](topskip=0pt, botskip=0pt, midskip=0pt)[width=\linewidth]{"./Graphics/actualization.pdf"}{Production flow of a 2-BESS unit: (i) Layer 1 and 2 converter ratings are predetermined and purchased in volume; (ii) The batteries are tested and ordered in the series string; (iii) Layer 1 interconnections are optimized; (iv) Layer 2 is connected; and (v) Power flow is optimized.
+\Figure[t!](topskip=0pt, botskip=0pt, midskip=0pt)[width=\linewidth]{Actualization.pdf}{Production flow of a 2-BESS unit: (i) Layer 1 and 2 converter ratings are predetermined and purchased in volume; (ii) The batteries are tested and ordered in the series string; (iii) Layer 1 interconnections are optimized; (iv) Layer 2 is connected; and (v) Power flow is optimized.
 2-BESS units are optimized for heterogeneity using power converters that are purchased at economies of scale. }